 The total thermal energy absorbed by the rocket cap $E_{_H}^{^{\text{cap}}}$ is the sum of the thermal energy generated by the shock and the thermal energy generated by air friction.
 Air friction thermal energy is calculated by (\ref{5.53}).
 Shock thermal energy is calculated by (\ref{5.12}).
 The average heat load is obtained by dividing $E_{_H}^{^{\text{cap}}}$ by the cap's area, which is $4.8\ r^2$.
 Once again, all the calculation is done by \textbf{FlightAnalyze.m}.

-Having obtained the total thermal energy, we calculate the heat sink shield mass calculated by (\ref{5.56}).
+Having obtained the total thermal energy, we calculate the heat sink shield mass, calculated by (\ref{5.56}).
 Having obtained the heat flux, we calculate shield areal density by (\ref{5.57}).

-The heat shield requirements for reentry of MPDS stages are presented in the left hand side of Table \ref{5.T01} below.
+The heat shield requirements for reentry of MPDS stages are presented in the left-hand side of Table \ref{5.T01} below.
 Row 1 indicates the total thermal energy absorbed by the heat shield.
 Row 2 indicates required heat sink shield mass.
 Row 3 indicates average heat load on the rocket cap.
 Row 4 indicates required heat shield areal density over the rocket cap.
-Row 5 indicates average heat load on the rocket cylindric body.
-Row 6 indicates the average heat shield areal density over the rocket cylindric body.
+Row 5 indicates average heat load on the rocket cylindrical body.
+Row 6 indicates the average heat shield areal density over the rocket cylindrical body.

-Mechanical flight parameters for reentry of MPDS stages are presented in the right hand side of Table \ref{5.T01} below.
+Mechanical flight parameters for reentry of MPDS stages are presented in the right-hand side of Table \ref{5.T01} below.
 Row 7 indicates velocity at 40 $km$ altitude.
 Row 8 indicates maximum velocity during reentry.
 Row 9 indicates maximum deceleration during reentry.
 Row 10 indicates rocket kinetic energy at 40 $km$ altitude.
 Row 11 indicates the percentage of rocket kinetic energy turned into heat shield thermal energy during reentry.
 Row 12 indicates the rocket's inert mass.
 Row 13 indicates the rocket \textbf{heat quotient} -- total thermal energy absorbed by the rocket's heat shield divided by the rocket's inert mass.